oluwa714/daily-running-balance-challenge/README.md

 ## Data

-The raw data for this challenege was stored in a Snowflake warehouse under an Accounts_Receivable table There were roughly 12,000 transactions in the raw table.
+The raw data for this challenge was stored in a Snowflake warehouse under an Accounts_Receivable table There were roughly 12,000 transactions in the raw table.
-The final output table for this challenege is named Working_Capital.
+The final output table for this challenge is named Working_Capital.